Yacht Destination

 Fraglioni in Capri

-For quieter beach days, arriving by yacht allows access to some of the Amalfi Coast’s most tranquil anchorages.
-Cruise to Cavallo Morto near Maiori, Santa Croce just west of Amalfi, or the Bay of Ieranto, where a small beach sits tucked into a sheltered cove directly opposite Capri’s iconic Faraglioni rocks — a particularly rewarding stop when approached from the sea.
+For quieter beach days on the Amalfi Coast, arriving by yacht charter unlocks access to some of the region’s most tranquil anchorages.
+Cruise to Cavallo Morto near Maiori, Santa Croce just west of Amalfi, or the secluded Baia di Ieranto.
+Here, a small beach rests within a sheltered cove directly opposite Faraglioni — an especially rewarding stop when approached from the sea during an Amalfi Coast yacht charter.

-For a more distinctive experience, continue to the dramatic fjord of Furore.
-Here, stacked fishing houses known as monazzeni cling to the rock face above the narrow beach.
-Due to the orientation of the cove, full sun arrives only from mid-afternoon, making it an ideal late-day stop.
-Each July, the fjord becomes the unlikely stage for the MarMeeting World High Diving Championship, when athletes leap from the 30-metre bridge spanning the cliffs.
+For a more dramatic setting, continue to the fjord of Furore.
+In this striking inlet, traditional fishing houses known as monazzeni cling to the cliffs above a narrow beach.
+Owing to the cove’s orientation, full sunlight reaches the water only from mid-afternoon, making it an ideal late-day anchorage on an Amalfi Coast yacht charter itinerary.
+Each July, the fjord hosts the MarMeeting World High Diving Championship, when athletes plunge from the 30-metre bridge spanning the gorge — a remarkable spectacle against the rugged coastal backdrop.

-Nearby, a visit ashore to Cantine Marisa Cuomo offers a memorable contrast — a boutique winery set high on terraced land above Furore, where tastings are accompanied by sweeping views across the Tyrrhenian Sea, perfectly complementing a day spent exploring the coast by yacht.
+Nearby, a visit ashore to Cantine Marisa Cuomo offers a refined contrast.
+Set high on terraced vineyards above Furore, this boutique winery pairs tastings with sweeping views across the Tyrrhenian Sea — the perfect complement to a day spent discovering the Amalfi Coast by yacht charter.

 Spectacular Accommodation Ashore

-A luxury yacht charter along the Amalfi Coast offers an unparalleled balance of privacy, discretion and immersion in one of Italy’s most celebrated landscapes.
-Many charter guests choose to complement their time at sea with carefully selected stays ashore, pairing the freedom of cruising with refined boutique hotels set in extraordinary historic locations.
+A luxury Amalfi Coast yacht charter offers an exceptional balance of privacy, discretion and full immersion in one of Italy’s most celebrated landscapes.
+Many guests enhance their time on the Amalfi Coast by pairing the freedom of yacht charter with carefully chosen boutique hotels, combining life at sea with refined stays in historic settings overlooking the water.

-The Amalfi Coast’s premium accommodation is synonymous with romance and celebration, from intimate honeymoons to landmark anniversaries and private weddings, often housed within centuries-old buildings overlooking the sea.
-Enhance your Amalfi Coast luxury yacht charter with a stay at the five-star Grand Hotel Il Saraceno in Amalfi, renowned for its Sultanate-inspired interiors, mosaics and antique furnishings, or retreat to the elevated elegance of Palazzo Avino or Belmond Hotel Caruso in Ravello.
-In Positano, Hotel Palazzo Murat offers a privileged central setting, complete with a secluded botanical garden and refined period décor.
+Premium accommodation on the Amalfi Coast is synonymous with romance and celebration, from honeymoons to milestone anniversaries and private weddings, often hosted within centuries-old buildings suspended above the sea.
+Complement your Amalfi Coast yacht charter with a stay at Grand Hotel Il Saraceno, renowned for its Sultanate-inspired interiors and antique furnishings, or retreat to the elevated elegance of Palazzo Avino or Belmond Hotel Caruso in Ravello.
+In Positano, Hotel Palazzo Murat offers a privileged central location with a secluded botanical garden and refined period décor.

-For guests seeking historic charm with commanding views, Hotel Santa Caterina, Hotel Luna Convento, Villa Scarpariello Relais and Monastero Santa Rosa each offer beautifully appointed suites and swimming pools suspended above the coastline.
+For historic charm and commanding views, Hotel Santa Caterina, Hotel Luna Convento, Villa Scarpariello Relais and Monastero Santa Rosa Hotel & Spa each provide beautifully appointed suites and pools suspended above the coastline — an elegant complement to an Amalfi Coast yacht charter.

-Time ashore also invites unhurried exploration of the Amalfi Coast’s stairways and narrow lanes, where discreet boutiques offer handmade leather sandals, fine linen resort wear, lace and embroidery, and locally crafted ceramics in cobalt blue, tomato red and sun-bright yellow — thoughtful mementos of an exquisitely balanced luxury yacht charter experience.
+Time ashore during an Amalfi Coast yacht charter also invites exploration of narrow lanes and stepped walkways lined with discreet boutiques.
+Handmade leather sandals, fine linen resort wear, lace, embroidery and vividly glazed ceramics in cobalt blue and sun-bright yellow offer thoughtful mementos of a seamlessly balanced Amalfi Coast experience by yacht charter.

 Italian Architecture

-Italian architecture spans millennia, and the Amalfi Coast presents one of its most evocative expressions, shaped by Greek, Roman, Norman, Saracen and Arabian influences.
-Experiencing this storied coastline by luxury yacht reveals not only its dramatic natural beauty but also a rich architectural heritage — from cliff-top monasteries and medieval churches to elegant piazzas and historic villas overlooking the sea.
+Italian architecture spans millennia, and the Amalfi Coast offers one of its most evocative expressions — shaped by Greek, Roman, Norman, Saracen and Arabian influences.
+Exploring the Amalfi Coast by luxury yacht charter reveals not only dramatic natural beauty but also a rich architectural heritage, from cliff-top monasteries and medieval churches to elegant piazzas and historic villas overlooking the sea.

-Cruising aboard a luxury yacht allows effortless access to cultural highlights both ashore and from the water, where towns unfold like layered tableaux against the cliffs.
-Ravello, long a magnet for musicians, writers, filmmakers and artists, offers a compelling dialogue between classical and contemporary design.
-Villa Rufolo enchants with its gardens and cloisters, while Villa Cimbrone’s formal gardens culminate in the celebrated Terrace of Infinity, a belvedere lined with marble busts and seemingly suspended between sky and sea.
-Adding a modern counterpoint, Oscar Niemeyer’s striking Auditorium provides a distinctive venue for concerts and temporary exhibitions.
+Cruising aboard a yacht charter along the Amalfi Coast provides effortless access to cultural landmarks, both ashore and from the water, where towns appear layered against the cliffs like living tableaux.
+Ravello, long a haven for musicians and artists, presents a dialogue between classical and contemporary design.
+Villa Rufolo captivates with its gardens and cloisters, while Villa Cimbrone culminates in the celebrated Terrace of Infinity, suspended between sky and sea.
+Adding a modern counterpoint, the striking Auditorium Oscar Niemeyer hosts concerts and exhibitions in bold architectural contrast.

-Praiano is distinguished by its refined architectural details, including majolica-tiled votive shrines scattered throughout the town and a collection of exceptional churches.
-The Church of San Luca Evangelista is renowned for its historic majolica floor and artworks, while the Church of San Gennaro and Santa Maria a Castro — with its restored Dominican frescoes — offer further insight into the region’s layered past.
+In Praiano, majolica-tiled votive shrines and remarkable churches reflect the layered history of the Amalfi Coast.
+The Church of San Luca Evangelista is renowned for its historic majolica floor, while Church of San Gennaro and Santa Maria a Castro preserve important frescoes and religious art.

-In Minori, architectural treasures of remarkable significance await discovery, from the Basilica of Santa Trofimena and the Arab-Norman bell tower of Annunziata to a remarkably preserved first-century Roman villa.
-When explored as part of a luxury yacht journey along the Amalfi Coast, these cultural landmarks elevate the experience beyond scenery alone, creating a voyage defined by history, artistry and timeless Italian elegance.
+Further east in Minori, architectural treasures include the Basilica of Santa Trofimena, the Arab-Norman bell tower of Annunziata, and a remarkably preserved first-century Roman villa.
+When discovered as part of an Amalfi Coast yacht charter, these landmarks elevate the journey beyond scenery alone — creating a voyage defined by history, artistry and enduring Italian elegance.

-In Vietri sul Mare, the Solimene ceramic factory is a striking example of 20th-century modernist architecture, seamlessly integrated into the hillside and synonymous with the region’s celebrated ceramic tradition.
-Nearby, Hotel Casa Angelina introduces a minimalist counterpoint — crisp white lines, expansive glass and understated interiors creating a serene architectural dialogue with sea and sky, best appreciated when arriving by luxury yacht.
+In Vietri sul Mare, the Solimene Ceramics Factory represents a bold example of 20th-century modernist architecture, seamlessly embedded into the hillside and synonymous with the Amalfi Coast’s celebrated ceramic tradition.
+Nearby, Hotel Casa Angelina offers a minimalist counterpoint — crisp white lines, expansive glass and serene interiors creating a refined dialogue with sea and sky, particularly striking when approached by yacht charter.

-Completing this architectural panorama is the village of Atrani, one of the smallest towns in Italy and among the most evocative.
-Its tightly layered houses, arched passageways and ancient churches form a remarkably preserved ensemble of historic architecture, best admired from the water or during a discreet shore visit as part of an Amalfi Coast luxury yacht itinerary.
+Completing this architectural panorama is Atrani, one of Italy’s smallest and most evocative villages.
+Its tightly layered houses, arched passageways and ancient churches form a remarkably preserved ensemble, best admired from the water or explored during a discreet shore visit as part of an Amalfi Coast yacht charter experience.

 Fascinating History

-From the world-class art museums of Naples to the remarkably preserved ruins of Pompeii and Herculaneum, an Amalfi yacht charter offers privileged access to a coastline shaped by millennia of history.
-Cruising these waters reveals a living dialogue between ancient civilisations, medieval maritime power and enduring cultural traditions.
+From the world-class museums of Naples to the remarkably preserved ruins of Pompeii and Herculaneum, an Amalfi Coast yacht charter offers privileged access to a shoreline shaped by millennia of history.
+Cruising the Amalfi Coast reveals a living dialogue between ancient civilisations, medieval maritime power and enduring cultural traditions — all best appreciated from the comfort of a private yacht charter.

-Religious history continues to influence daily life and seasonal celebrations along the coast.
-High above Praiano, the convent of Santa Maria a Castro hosts the evocative Luminaria di San Domenico, one of the region’s most atmospheric festivals.
-During summer evenings, Piazza San Gennaro is softly illuminated by thousands of candles, accompanied by traditional music and fire performances.
-On 22 July, the village of Atrani marks the Feast of Santa Maria Maddalena with a solemn procession through its historic streets, culminating in fireworks that shimmer across the bay — a memorable moment to observe from your yacht at anchor.
+Religious tradition continues to shape life along the Amalfi Coast.
+High above Praiano, the convent of Santa Maria a Castro hosts the atmospheric Luminaria di San Domenico, when thousands of candles illuminate Piazza San Gennaro amid music and fire performances.
+On 22 July, Atrani celebrates the Feast of Santa Maria Maddalena with a solemn procession and fireworks shimmering across the bay — a striking spectacle to admire from your yacht at anchor.

-Following its declaration of independence from Naples, Amalfi emerged as the first of Italy’s Four Maritime Republics, becoming the principal trading port of southern Italy and a formidable naval power throughout the Mediterranean.
-This legacy is reflected in the town’s Arab-Sicilian architecture, the historic Arsenal of the Maritime Republic — now a maritime museum — and the annual celebrations of Sant’Andrea, patron saint and protector of fishermen, held on 27 June and 30 November.
-These traditions underscore the enduring maritime identity that continues to define an Amalfi yacht charter today.
+Following independence from Naples, Amalfi became the first of Italy’s Four Maritime Republics and a dominant Mediterranean trading power.
+This legacy endures in its Arab-Sicilian architecture, the historic Arsenale della Repubblica— now a maritime museum — and the annual celebrations of Sant’Andrea on 27 June and 30 November.
+These traditions highlight the enduring seafaring identity that continues to define an Amalfi Coast yacht charter today.

 Beyond The Amalfi Coast

-Naples, Campania’s dynamic regional capital, is unapologetically raw yet culturally indispensable.
-A visit rewards the curious with exceptional collections at the Naples National Archaeological Museum and the Museo di Capodimonte.
-From here, discreet shore excursions lead to Ercolano, where Mount Vesuvius looms above the remarkably preserved ruins of Herculaneum, or onward to Pompeii for its iconic archaeological site.
-Further north, the Royal Palace of Caserta offers a quieter revelation — a monumental Bourbon residence often referred to as the “Versailles of Naples” and among the largest palaces constructed in 18th-century Europe.
+Naples, Campania’s dynamic capital, is unapologetically vibrant yet culturally indispensable.
+A yacht charter itinerary that includes Naples rewards the curious with masterworks at the Naples National Archaeological Museum and the Museo di Capodimonte.
+From here, private shore excursions lead to Ercolano beneath Mount Vesuvius and the remarkably preserved ruins of Herculaneum, or onward to Pompeii.
+Further north, the monumental Royal Palace of Caserta — often called the “Versailles of Naples” — offers a quieter yet equally impressive revelation.

-Best savoured outside peak season, a yacht charter to the islands of Capri, Ischia and Procida introduces a more relaxed rhythm of life.
-Here, thermal spas, coastal hiking trails, elegant beach clubs and secluded anchorages define the experience, far removed from the mainland’s intensity.
+A yacht charter to the islands of Capri, Ischia and Procida introduces a slower rhythm of life.
+Thermal spas, coastal hiking trails, elegant beach clubs and secluded anchorages define the experience — particularly rewarding outside peak season.

-Heading south-east from the Amalfi Coast resorts, a yacht charter allows you to drop anchor in the tranquil Gulf of Salerno before stepping ashore to explore one of Italy’s most remarkable archaeological treasures.
-The UNESCO-protected temples of Paestum rise unexpectedly from the coastal plain, offering a powerful encounter with classical antiquity far removed from the crowds.
+Heading south-east from the Amalfi Coast, a yacht charter offers the freedom to anchor in the tranquil Gulf of Salerno before stepping ashore to explore one of Italy’s most extraordinary archaeological sites.
+Approaching by sea enhances the sense of discovery, combining serene cruising with access to cultural landmarks far removed from the usual crowds.

-Dedicated to Hera and Athena, Paestum’s monumental Doric temples are among the finest and best-preserved Greek ruins on mainland Italy.
-Their commanding scale, harmonious proportions and near-intact condition make the site one of the most significant archaeological landscapes in the Mediterranean.
+On the coastal plain lies Paestum, a UNESCO-protected treasure where monumental Doric temples rise dramatically against open sky.
+Dedicated to Hera and Athena, these are among the finest and best-preserved Greek ruins on mainland Italy.
+Their commanding scale, harmonious proportions and remarkable state of preservation make Paestum one of the Mediterranean’s most significant classical landscapes.

-Visiting Paestum as part of a yacht charter offers a rare combination of cultural depth and maritime elegance — a seamless transition from secluded anchorages to a timeless world of ancient architecture, best experienced at an unhurried, private pace.
+Incorporating Paestum into a Southern Italy yacht charter creates a rare balance of cultural depth and maritime elegance — a seamless transition from secluded anchorages to the timeless grandeur of ancient architecture.
+Experienced at a private, unhurried pace, it perfectly captures the enriching possibilities of a thoughtfully curated yacht charter itinerary.

 Yachts to Charter in the West Mediterranean